Johnny Depp Accused Of Attacking Crew Member On ‘LAbyrinth’ Set

 The crew member – as well as several other members of the crew – just stood still stunned and confused before Johnny was finally pulled off of the set.

-A representative of Johnny declined giving a comment to Page Six about the issue, and Furman insists the alleged drama was “overblown” by the inside source.
+A representative of Johnny declined to give a comment to Page Six about the issue, and Furman insists the alleged drama was “overblown” by the inside source.

 “Johnny Depp is a consummate professional, great collaborator and a supporter of other artists.
 He always treats the crew and people around him with the utmost respect.
 Movies can be stressful, and nonevents often become exaggerated.
 We all love stories — there isn’t one here.”